U.S. flag

 Nail fungus can be treated topically (from the outside) with over-the-counter colorless nail polishes.
 They generally contain the ingredients amorolfine or ciclopirox.
 These substances stop the fungus from growing or kill it.
 They have to be applied regularly, sometimes for over a year.
 As well as nail polishes, there are also treatment sets that remove the infected part of the nail over two weeks.
 This involves using a urea-based cream to soften it first, and then scraping it off with a spatula.
 The skin beneath is then treated for a few weeks with a cream that contains the drug bifonazole.

-Topical treatments aren't very effective.
-Tablets are usually needed to get rid of a fungal nail infection.
+Tablets are often needed to get rid of a fungal nail infection.
 They typically contain the drugs itraconazole or terbinafine.
 The choice of medication will depend on a number of factors, including what kind of fungus is causing the infection.
-The tablets usually have to be taken for at least three months to treat fungal toenail infections.
+Tablets for treating infections of the toenails often have to be taken for at least three months.
 Fungal fingernail infections may only need to be treated for six weeks.
 The tablets may have side effects, such as stomach or bowel problems.
-There's also a risk of liver damage, but that's very rare.

 Further information